Although The BBT (Big Bang Theory) can claim to be the

 There are no lack of web resources devoted to its demise, so, rather than going

 over too much old ground, below is a summary of some of its more controversial

 the beginning there was nothing, which exploded."
 Terry Pratchett

 Big Bang supporters are

-fond of claiming CMB radiation as conclusive evidence for their theory, but these
+fond of claiming CMB radiation (which they interpret as the heat signature left over by the sudden expansion) as conclusive evidence for their theory, but these

 claims begin to look somewhat revisionist in the light of the following facts.